 In what circumstances might voluntary registration not be advisable?

 If the majority of your work is carried out outside the UK, then there may be a limited amount of VAT on purchases and expenses incurred in the UK for you to recover.
 Foreign VAT incurred cannot be recovered through the UK VAT system, although you can make a separate online claim for VAT incurred in EU countries (probably only worth doing if it is significant).

-If you are certain your annual turnover will be below £85,000 then you might not want the additional administrative burden of recording all VAT collected and incurred, and filing quarterly returns.
+If you are certain your annual turnover will be below £85,000, then you might not want the additional administrative burden of recording all VAT collected and incurred, and filing quarterly returns.
 There can also be stiff penalties for filing a return late or for filing an incorrect return.

 Note that if you choose NOT to register for VAT, you must monitor your turnover on a rolling 12 month basis, and advise us as soon as you think you may exceed £85,000, so we can apply for VAT registration.
 There are penalties for not doing so within 30 days.